oracle/node-oracledb/doc/api.md

 [Promises](#promiseoverview) and [Async/Await](#asyncawaitoverview)
 functions.

-Locate your Oracle Database [username and password][91], and the database [connection string](#connectionstrings).
-The connection string is commonly of the format `hostname/servicename`, using the hostname where the database is running and the Oracle Database service name of the database instance.
+Locate your Oracle Database [user name and password][91], and the database [connection string](#connectionstrings).
+The connection string is commonly of the format `hostname/servicename`, using the host name where the database is running and the Oracle Database service name of the database instance.

-Substitute your username, password and connection string in the code.
+Substitute your user name, password and connection string in the code.
 For downloaded examples, put these in [`dbconfig.js`][89].

 Run the script, for example: